Raynos/nodeconfeu2014-talk/content.md

 Puppet is an arcane art, we really want to shield most developers from this complexity and have it just work for them.

+## Slide 10

+Potter is a modular tool that comes with almost no features out of the box.

+It has two features, a modular help page you can plug into and a way to install plugins.

+Internally we all install the potter base plugin.
+Which ships with the ability to create internal libraries and internal services.

+What does it mean to create a new thing, potter is a staged workflow tool.
+The first stage is the local workflow.

+Here we check for any naming conflicts, create all the files you will need for your project, create a local gitolite repository and ensure your tests pass locally.

+This means run npm install and make sure your scaffold has 100% code coverage (we do code coverage at uber.)

+This is all you need to work locally, your comfortably setup.

+Most of the time you will go onto the local workflow step immediately but sometimes you just want to experiment with an idea locally in "secret".

+## Slide 11

+The next workflow is the shared workflow.
+Here we make interacting with our infrastructure at uber easier but it can interact with anything you want.

+We push your code upto a git server whether thats an internal gitolite server or github.

+We setup the documentation and wiki websites for you, whether that's a github README and a github wiki or an internal wiki website and an internal documentation website.

+We setup CI for you, whether that's jenkins or travis.
+We ensure that we integrate the CI with your local workflow, if you make a pull request on github we start a build, if you make an arcanist differential internally we trigger a build.

+Trust me, you only want one person to configure jenkins once and then never have to deal with that again forever.

+## Slide 12

+EC2 blabla

+## Slide 13

+production blabla

+## Slide 14

+write your own blabla

+## Slide 15

+thanks